ssha-org/ssha_web/content/conference.md

 <br />
 <i>Participation & Program</i>

 Acceptances for the program went out by email in June 2022.
 If you submitted a panel or paper and did not receive an email about its status, please check your “Spam” folder.
-If you still cannot find it, please log into the submission portal and you can check the status of your submission there (https://ssha2022.ssha.org/).
+If you still cannot find it, please log into the submission portal and you can check the status of your submission there: https://ssha2022.ssha.org/.

 **The preliminary program is now available online at:** https://ssha2022.ssha.org/.
 You can browse the preliminary program by Day/Time, Network, and/or Participant.
 <br />